-Yes, they deserve recognition because a female writer has towered above all men before her with the success of the franchise, but really these movies are basically just on the list for Hermione.
+Yes, these films deserve recognition because a female writer has towered above all men before her with the success of the franchise, but really these movies are basically just on the list for Hermione.
 She’s by no means the main character, but she’s such a great character that she stands out.
 She’s a genius, a tough cookie, an activist, and really the backbone of the trio.
 Luna’s a great character too, but not in the same way.
 Hermione is THE feminine icon of these stories, and possibly the defining feminine fictional character of a generation who grew up on these stories.

 11. Terminator 2: Judgment Day

 Yeah, she’s in a looney bin in the beginning, but that’s not really her fault.
-You’d be a little on edge too if the same backstory had happened to you and the fate of all humanity rested on your ability to protect and train your offspring from homicidal cyborg things.
+You’d be a little on edge too if the same backstory had happened to you and the fate of all humanity rested on your ability to protect and train your offspring against homicidal cyborg things.
 And of course it’s nice that Sarah Connor in this movie kicks some serious butt and raises her son to free Earth from an evil computer.
 They undid how cool she is in T3 and the TV show, but that’s why I ignore the existence of everything after T2 as being beneath contempt.
-There were recently some negative articles about this film after people got all huffy over a critique of Wonder Woman, the huffy writers mostly being men (and some women for unknown reasons) who don’t see how ironic it is to rant about how women are portrayed since their main complaint was that Sara Connor didn’t look or act feminine enough and was therefore faux-masculine (a comment which only an insecure and in-denial sexist would make about any woman in the first place).
-Anyways, Connor is a character with considerable psychological and emotional depth and displays a tremendously complex character arc over both this movie and the two films combined (but mostly this one since the first one was just a wee bit stupid).
+There were recently some negative articles about this film after people got all huffy over a critique of Wonder Woman, the huffy writers mostly being men who don’t see how ironic it is to rant about how women are portrayed since their main complaint was that Sara Connor didn’t look or act feminine enough and was therefore faux-masculine (a comment which only an insecure and in-denial sexist would make about any woman in the first place).
+Anyways, Connor is a character with considerable psychological and emotional depth and displays a tremendously complex character arc over both this movie and the two films combined (but mostly this one since the first movie was just a wee bit stupid).

 10. The Adventures of Baron Munchausen (1988)

 The character of 9-year-old Sally Salt, seen here brilliantly played by the now very famous Sarah Polley, begins and moves the whole story forward by being more brave, driven, and strong willed than the group of grown men comprising the rest of the team.
-A most unusual protagonist for an 80s fantasy film, and one of the great female characters in ficton.
+A most unusual protagonist for an 80s fantasy film, and one of the great female characters in fiction.

 9. Star Wars – original trilogy (1977-1983)

 This image may not be the most dignified shot of Princess Leia, but it does illustrate a point: although she was a princess in need of rescuing, she shot her way out with everyone else and continued to take part in the rebel revolt as more than just a royal leader.
 One of the most common arguments against multi-faceted female characters is that they’re somehow non-feminine or unfeeling.
 There’s no way to make that argument float against Leia; not one.
 Yes, she’s a tough cookie.
 So are a lot of women in real life.
 She falls in love with a guy without taking any of his guff (women don’t have to be melodramatic victims to be feminine!), and then sneaks in to rescue his Vaseline-covered fanny from a giant slug-worm thing.
-She does do some emotional game-playing with Han Solo early on, she grows as a person over the course of the story to act more maturely later on.
+She does do some emotional game-playing with Han Solo early on, but she grows as a person over the course of the story to act more maturely later on.
 Even looking at it in the most shallow way possible though, she spends a huge portion of the last movie bonding with a community of fluffy teddy bear things, which shows a softer side as well.
 But I digress.
 My point is that, especially for a silly space opera based on old serials, she was a remarkably well-rounded and representative portrayal of a feminist character.
 My only beef is that when they brought her back for Force Awakens (which admittedly was not written by Lucas as the others were) she was in no way a Jedi and didn’t lift a finger to go after her nutty son like the still action-packed (if un-characteristically gullible and dumb) Han Solo was in that film.

 8. New York Stories (1989)